GENIVI/rvi_sota_server/docs/wiki/Home.md

     Java(TM) SE Runtime Environment (build 1.8.0_45-b14)
     Java HotSpot(TM) 64-Bit Server VM (build 25.45-b02, mixed mode)

 For development, a local MariaDB install is required.
-(Note that this is **not** required for deployment.)
+(Note that this is **not** required for deployment, as Docker Launcher will handle the creation of the database.
+If a Docker Launcher local deployment is attempted on a machine already running a database instance, there may be conflicts.)
 Create two databases called 'sota_core' and 'sota_resolver':

 ```sql
     mysql -u root -p